InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/30-day-warranty.md

 ## Solution

-Address the fears of both the receiving and the contributing teams by establishing a 30 day period starting with the time the contributed code goes into production, during which the contributing team consents to provide bug fixes to the receiving team.
+Address the fears of both the receiving and the contributing teams by establishing a **30 day warranty period** starting with the time the contributed code goes into production.
+During this warranty period the contributing team consents to provide bug fixes to the receiving team.

-Provide clear contribution guidelines spelling out the expectations of the receiving team and the contributing team.

 Note that the warranty period could be 45, 60, or 100 days too.
 The duration may vary based upon the constraints of the project, the software life cycle of the project, commitments to customers, and other factors.

+In addition it helps to provide clear [contribution guidelines](./project-setup/base-documentation.md), spelling out the expectations of the receiving team and the contributing team.

 <img alt="30 Day Warranty" src="/assets/img/thirtydaywarranty.jpg" width="70%">